bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project5-parallel.md

 ### Parallelizing computing the viewshed grid

-Therefore your first task is to parallelize the function that  computes the viewshed grid:
+Therefore your main task is to parallelize the function that  computes the viewshed grid:

 ```
 /*